dbradf/git-co-evg-base/README.md

   --pass-threshold FLOAT          Specify the percentage of tasks that need to be successful.
   --evg-config-file PATH          File containing evergreen authentication information.
   --evg-project TEXT              Evergreen project to query against.
-  --build-variant TEXT            Build variant to check (can be specified multiple times).
+  --build-variant TEXT            Regex of Build variants to check (can be specified multiple
+                                  times).
   --commit-lookback INTEGER       Number of commits to check before giving up --timeout-secs INTEGER          Number of seconds to search for before giving up.
   --git-operation [checkout|rebase|merge|none]
                                   Git operations to perform with found commit [default=checkout].
+  --save-criteria TEXT            Save the specified criteria rules under the specified name for
+                                  future use.
+  --use-criteria TEXT             Use previously save criteria rules.
+  --list-criteria                 Display saved criteria.
+  --override                      Override saved conflicting save criteria rules.
   --verbose                       Enable debug logging.
   --help                          Show this message and exit.
 ```